Monticello was a botanic laboratory of ornamental and useful plants from around the world.

 Celebrate the legacy of revolutionary gardener Thomas Jefferson during the 10th annual Heritage Harvest Festival at Monticello, September 10, 2016.

-A discount combination adult ticket to Monticello, Ash Lawn-Highland, and the Michie Tavern ca. 1784 Tour.
+A discount combination adult ticket to Monticello, James Monroe's Highland, and the Michie Tavern ca. 1784 Tour.